What do you experience when you are in nature?

 The beauty of nature – wild or cultivated – inspires and touches me.
 Being in nature nourishes me through its aliveness.
 My love of nature informs me in everything I do and choose, such as listening to my body, eating organic food, using environmentally friendly products, adapting to the changing (life) conditions.

 All the above is about me.
 What about nature as such, so to say?
 I’ve been an active part of an economy based on exploitation, a society, ruled by ego and power over others, possessions, land, a culture in which the collective aspect is not developed properly.
-The huge decline of nature, which started in the first phase of industrialisation and has become clear, now, is caused and created by human action.
+The huge decline of nature, which started in the first phase of industrialisation and has entered the danger zone, now, is caused and created by human action.

-Over the last ten years I’ve been exploring what I’ve been missing, what choices of mine were wrong.
+Over the last ten years I’ve been exploring what I’ve been overlooking, what choices of mine were wrong.
 I asked myself which new knowledge I would need, which changes I would need to make in my life.
 I’ve been using Humanity’s Code of Care – Take care of self, others, places and the planet – as my guiding principle to find new ways to apply it in everyday life – in personal life and in the lifemap projects.
-My challenging question is: How can we learn to care for ourselves, others, places and the planet simultaneously, at every step?
+My challenging question for this is: How can I / we learn to care for ourselves, others, our places and the planet simultaneously, at every step?